-- 1. Create a New part.
+- 1. Create a New $\square$ part.
 Use the default ANSI Part template. - 2.
 Click Top Plane from the FeatureManager. - 3.
 Click the Sketch tab from the CommandManager. - 4.
 Click 3D Sketch On Plane from the Sketch Consolidated toolbar as illustrated.
-3DSketch1 is active. - 5.
-Click the Line Sketch tool. - 6.
-Sketch a vertical line through the Origin. - 7.
-Right-click Exit Sketch from the Context toolbar.
-3DSketch1 is displayed in the FeatureManager and is under defined. - 8.
-Close the model.
+3DSketch1 is active.